pingcap/docs-appdev/en/for-sqlalchemy.md

     poetry add git+https://github.com/pingcap/sqlalchemy-tidb.git#main
     ```

 ## Step 4.
-Run the application code
+Get and run the application code

 The sample application code in this tutorial (`main.py`) uses SQLAlchemy to map Python methods to SQL operations.
 You can save the example application code as a Python file named `main.py` on your local machine.